n4kack/LCD-show-kali/README.md

 Wait a few minutes,the system will restart automatically,
 -------------------------------------------------------------------------------
-and will Kernel Panic
+...and will Kernel Panic
-power down pi, remove SD card
+1. power down pi, remove SD card
-mount sd card back to your computer locate the boot volume of the sd card, locate the config.txt file there, also locate the one you copied after building the sd card (see Step 1, item c ) open both config.txt files copy the content from the one on your computer and paste that data above the 6 lines in the version on the sd card save the vesion stored on the sd card
+2. mount sd card back to your computer
+3. locate the boot volume of the sd card, locate the config.txt file there,
+4. also locate the one you copied after building the sd card (see Step 1, item c )
+5. open both config.txt files
+6. copy the content from the one on your computer and paste that data above the 6 lines in the version on the sd card save the vesion stored on the sd card
 (it should now have both sets of config info.
 The stuff needed for kali, and the stuff needed for the display) eject the card, replace in Pi and boot